-ANTWERP INTERNATIONAL AIRPORT
+ANTWERP CITY AIRPORT

 Date Flight Scheduled Destination Terminal Status